zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 removed with the :c:func:`k_object_access_revoke()` API.
 User threads using this API must have permission on both the object in question, and the thread object that is having access revoked.

+API calls from supervisor mode to set permissions on kernel objects that are not being tracked by the kernel will be no-ops.
+Doing the same from user mode will result in a fatal error for the calling thread.

 Initialization State
 ====================